PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 1. Creating and updating a pull request on |GitHub|.
 2. Running `pytest` from the command line.
-3. Running |tox| from the command line.
+3. Running |Nox| from the command line.
 4. Running tests from an :wikipedia:`integrated development environment
    <integrated_development_environment>` (IDE).